 Now before you go and sell your YouTube channel, should you?

 There are a few times when it makes a lot of sense to walk away and move on.
-If you are lacking time to create new videos, have lost interest in the niche, or just want to cash out and move onto other projects (or take the money to invest in other projects) it can be a good time to sell your YouTube channel.
+If you are lacking time to create new videos, have lost interest in the niche, or want to cash out and move on to other projects (or take the money to invest in other projects) it can be a good time to sell your YouTube channel.

-Instead of selling, you may want to consider different ways of monetizing your channel and testing content that doesn’t have a large focus on you as the channel owner (in preparation to sell the channel in the future).
+Instead of selling, you may want to consider different ways of monetizing your channel and testing content that doesn’t have a large focus on you as the channel owner (in preparation for selling the channel in the future).

 Final thoughts on selling a YouTube channel

-You can earn quite a large amount of money if you sell your YouTube channel, around 36 times the monthly revenue even.
-And there are many good reasons why you may want to sell your YouTube channel.
+You can earn quite a large amount of money if you sell your YouTube channel, around 36 times the monthly revenue.
+And there are many good reasons you may want to sell your YouTube channel.

 The process of transferring ownership is much easier than transferring ownership for a website, for example, but you should still be cautious when selling your YouTube channel to avoid any scammers.

-This article has hopefully helped you to get a better understanding of how and why you may want to sell your YouTube channel, how much you should expect to receive, and how to actually go about selling your channel.
+This article has hopefully helped you better understand how and why you may want to sell your YouTube channel, how much you should expect to receive, and how to actually go about selling your channel.